Handbook for managing unauthorised encampments

 Experience shows that any enforcement action is likely to generate tension on site and any media presence may increase that tension and therefore the potential for disorder.
 With public safety paramount, any details regarding the time and date of any proposed eviction will not be given out prior to the event.

-In the event of media attending the carrying out of an eviction on site it should be made clear to them that filming or reporting on the site will not be permitted by the County Council as landowner.
+In the event of media attending site when an eviction is being carried out, it will be made clear to them that filming or reporting on the site will not be permitted by the County Council as landowner.

-The GTLS itself will not provide an escort for reporters or comment.
+The TVCO itself will not provide an escort for reporters or comment.

 Glossary

-• GTLO – Gypsy and Traveller Liaison Officer (Communities; Devon County Council)
+- TVCO – Travelling and vulnerable communities officer (Communities; Devon County Council)

 *Devon’s Care Direct may be contacted for concerns about Vulnerable adults.